 - Email our course trainer with any questions

-- You have six months to complete the course
+- You have 180 days to complete the course

 Once you finish the course and pass a brief test on the core topics, you can instantly download your Certificate of Completion.
 The Blasting Area Safety course takes about 30 minutes to complete.

 Learning Objectives for the Blasting Area Safety Course

 The primary goal of this course is to teach you how to avoid common hazards while working near a blasting area.
 You will learn about precautions that you and the blasting crew should take to protect everyone at the worksite.

 - How to reduce risks associated with blasting